 Ipswich, Massachusetts.
-First Parish.
+First Church.
 Records, 1724-1830.

-In 1702 the third meeting house of the First Church is built upon the north green.
-In 1740 "The Great Awakening" came to Ipswich.
-And in the late 1740s, a group of parishioners living on the South Side withdrew from the First Church on the north green and built their own meeting house on school green (South Church).
-In 1749 the First Church parishioners built a new meeting house on the north green, although they had a reduced membership due to the splitting off of the South Church.
-After approximately 175 years the two parishes rejoined.
-However, both parishes did work on several projects jointly while separated.
+Ipswich, first known as Agawam, was settled by John Winthrop and his twelve companions in 1633 and the town was officially incorporated a year later.
+The town name was chosen to honor the merchants of Ipswich, England who were financial supporters of the Massachusetts Bay Company.
+In 1634, the first meeting-house was built and the Reverends Nathaniel Ward and Thomas Parker were settled.
+At the time, it was the ninth church in Massachusetts.
+The towns of Newbury, Boxford, Hamilton, Essex and Topsfield were later incorporated from lands once a part of the town of Ipswich.
+In 1702 the third meeting house of the First Church was built on the north green.
+In 1740 "The Great Awakening" arrived in Ipswich and in 1747, a group of parishioners living on the South Side withdrew from the First Church on the north green and built their own meeting house, later named the South Church, on the school green.
+In 1749 the parishioners of the First Church built a new meeting house on the north green, although their membership had been reduced due to the schism.
+Both parishes worked together congenially on several joint endeavors.
 In 1773 the First and South Parishes jointly purchased a burial ground on the south side of town, and in 1804 they offered to build an engine house for a vehicle to be bought by subscription.
 As of 1984, the First Church has had six different meeting houses.

 Scope of Collection